melezhik/outthentic-dsl/README.md

     # comments could be represented at a distinct line, like here
     The beginning of story
-    Hello World # or could be added to existed expression to the right, like here
+    Hello World # or could be added for the existed expression to the right, like here

 ## Blank lines